 When the sponge has cooled, it's time to cut it into several layers.
 We decided to cut it into three separate layers.
 Cut carefully and slowly so that the sponge does not crumble.

-On the top layer, place 100 g of the ricotta and sugar filling, and sprinkle with almond flakes on top.
+On the top layer, place 100 g of the ricotta and sugar filling, sprinkle with almond flakes on top.